 Affiliates, also known as publishers, are individuals or companies that promote an advertiser’s product or service in exchange for a commission.
 This is how they monetize their marketing efforts.
 These marketing efforts can include a blog, content, review, or shopping comparision website, or an affiliate who is generating traffic from paid search, email marketing, dispaly advertising, social media presence, etc.

 The most important party to both the advertiser and affiliate is the consumer.
-The consumer is the clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.
+The consumer is the one who clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.

 Network or Platform?